WJMN-TV: Analog-to-digital conversion

 WJMN signed on its digital signal on UHF channel 48 in 2002; originally, this signal operated at a very low-power from a transmitter west of Downtown Escanaba and was only available in the immediate area.
 A construction permit in July 2009 allowed the station to increase its power to 1 megawatt and move the digital signal back to its analog transmitter site.
 However, according to an engineer, this would not happen until sometime in 2010.
 Therefore, the updated digital signal of 9.8 kilowatts still could only be received in the immediate Escanaba and Gladstone areas.

-WJMN-TV discontinued regular programming on its analog signal, over VHF channel 3, at around 1 a.m. (occurring within a commercial break during The Late Late Show with Craig Ferguson) on February 17, 2009, the original date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12).
-The station's digital signal remained on its pre-transition UHF channel 48, using PSIP to display the station's virtual channel as its former VHF analog channel 3.
+WJMN-TV ended regular programming on its analog signal, over VHF channel 3, on June 12, 2009, the original target date for full-power television stations in the United States to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12).
+The station's digital signal remained on its pre-transition UHF channel 48, using virtual channel 3.

-As part of the SAFER Act, WJMN kept its analog signal on the air until March 3 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.
+As part of the SAFER Act, WJMN kept its analog signal on the air until June 30 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.